Zoya Akhtar on 'The Archies': Exciting to introduce characters to new generation | Entertainment

 ''The '60s for Archie, were also such an important part as we transitioned from what Archie was to where Archie kind of is now.
 The '60s were the gateway between the old Archie and the new Archie,'' added Goldwater.

+Calling ''The Archies'' a film about ''seven kids and their shenanigans'', Akhtar said she is ''obsessed'' with the theme of friendship in movies.

+''It is a pure ensemble, it has seven kids.
+It is about the interpersonal relationship and that set the friendship.''
+Archies Comics is the ''closest to my heart'', said the director.

-''The Archies'' is produced by Akhtar and her longtime collaborator Reema Kagti under their production house Tiger Baby, Graphic India and Archie Comics.
+''It is the only comic book, when I was a kid that is about kids, everything was about superhero but this was about regular teenager.
+I like that.'' ''The Archies'' is produced by Akhtar and her longtime collaborator Reema Kagti under their production house Tiger Baby, Graphic India and Archie Comics.
+It will be released in 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)